ZixeSea/SteamIdler/README.md

 **- account (REQUIRED)**
-`username` | String | The username from the steam account `username` | String | The username from the steam account `statusInvisible` | Boolean | If "true" friends will see notification **- idlerSettings**
+`username` | String | The username from the steam account `username` | String | The username from the steam account `statusInvisible` | Boolean | If "true" friends won't see notification or you playing anything **- idlerSettings**
 `parallelGameIdle` | Number | Number of games to play at ones (32 is max) `staticIdleTime` | Number | Time to idle until switching to other games (0 is random number)